AbhijitSarker/next-auth/docs/docs/getting-started/example.md

 ```

 :::info
-If you are using TypeScript, NextAuth.js comes with its types definitions within the package.
+If you are using TypeScript, NextAuth.js comes with its type definitions within the package.
 To learn more about TypeScript for `next-auth`, check out the [TypeScript documentation](/getting-started/typescript)
 :::